 Bragar Eagel & Squire, P.C.
 Is Investigating Cantaloupe, Compass, and Spectrum and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Cantaloupe, Inc. (NASDAQ: CTLP, OTCMKTS: CTLPP), Compass Minerals International, Inc. (NYSE: CMP), and Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI).
+NEW YORK, Oct.
+02, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Cantaloupe, Inc. CTLPCTLPP, Compass Minerals International, Inc. CMP, and Spectrum Pharmaceuticals, Inc. SPPI.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On September 28, 2022, the company issued a report stating, "Based on progress made to date in the assessments of the effectiveness of internal controls over financial reporting, the Company currently expects to report three material weaknesses in its internal control framework.
 This includes the design, implementation and operating effectiveness of information technology general controls in the areas of user access, change management and segregation of duties within various systems that support the Company's accounting and reporting processes, the design, implementation and operating effectiveness of controls over revenue and related accounts, and risk assessment and monitoring activities with respect to identifying and evaluating control deficiencies in a timely manner."